AztecProtocol/engineering-designs/docs/bls-keys/dd.md

 As discussed above in the Security Considerations section, we need to decide between requiring a proof of possession or using a modified aggregate public key.

-Given existing implementations and gas costs, I vote for the proof of possession.

 ### How do we generate the BLS private key for validators?

 We could derive the BLS private key from their ECDSA private key, potentially from having them sign a given message so we do not need direct access to the ECDSA private key.
 This means that validators do not need to store two separate private keys.
+Note that this requires **deterministic** ECDSA signatures, which not every hardware wallet supports.

 We need to validate whether this is feasible and secure.